 About John Regan Associates

-JRA is a small company that ‘obsesses’ on securing external funding for zoos, aquariums, botanic gardens and similar organisations in the UK and across Europe, as well as for in situ conservation projects.
+JRA is a small company that ‘obsesses’ on securing external funding for zoos, aquariums, botanic gardens and similar organisations in the UK and internationally, as well as for in situ conservation projects.

 What Our Clients Say